BillJr99/Ursinus-CS376/_pages/Projects/proj-mailbox.md

 #### Copying Between Userspace and Kernel Space

 Before we begin, note that the `mysend` and `myreceive` `buf` pointers are addresses that exist in user-space, not in kernel space!
 The `__user` tags in the function prototypes indicate that the pointer is to a userspace address, and must be brought to/from the kernel using `copy_to_user` and `copy_from_user`.
 You can [`kmalloc`](https://litux.nl/mirror/kerneldevelopment/0672327201/ch11lev1sec4.html) space in kernel memory to copy data between userspace virtual addresses and physical addresses for access by the kernel.
 You can then put that kernel physical pointer onto the message queue when you send, and move that data from this kernel message queue back to user space on receive.
-Read [this article](https://wiki.tldp.org/static/kernel_user_space_howto.html#Implementation-8) for details on how to use these functions, or see the example below taken from that article.
+Read [this article](https://wiki.tldp.org/static/kernel_user_space_howto.html#Implementation-8) for details on how to use these functions, or see the example below taken from that article.  **Note that this is a model template from which you can write your two system calls, but it is intended to demonstrate the `copy_to_user` (and, analogously, the `copy_from_user`) functions.
+It is not an exact copy of the code you will write.**

 ```c
 // From: https://wiki.tldp.org/static/kernel_user_space_howto.html#Implementation-8